projectcalico/calico/docs/calicoctl/node.md

   for this node.

 Options:
-  --force                   Stop the Calico node even if there are still
-                            endpoints configured.
-  --remove-endpoints        Remove the endpoint data when deleting the node
-                            from the Calico network.
-  --node-image=<DOCKER_IMAGE_NAME>    Docker image to use for Calico's per-node
-                            container. [default: calico/node:latest]
+  --as=<AS_NUM>             The default AS number for this node.
   --detach=<DETACH>         Set "true" to run Calico service as detached,
                             "false" to run in the foreground.
 When using libnetwork, this may not be set to "false".
+                            When using --runtime=rkt, --detach is always false.
                             [default: true]
-  --runtime=<RUNTIME>       Specify how Calico services should be
-                            launched.
-When set to "docker", services will be launched via the calico-node container, whereas a value of "none" will not launch them at all.
-                            [default: docker]
+  --force                   Forcefully stop the Calico node --hostname=<HOSTNAME>     The hostname from which to remove the Calico node.
-  --log-dir=<LOG_DIR>       The directory for logs [default: /var/log/calico] --ip=<IP>                 The local management address to use.
+  --ip=<IP>                 The local management address to use.
   --ip6=<IP6>               The local IPv6 management address to use.
-  --as=<AS_NUM>             The default AS number for this node.
   --ipv4                    Show IPv4 information only.
   --ipv6                    Show IPv6 information only.
   --libnetwork              Use the libnetwork plugin.
   --libnetwork-image=<LIBNETWORK_IMAGE_NAME>    Docker image to use for
                             Calico's libnetwork driver.
                             [default: calico/node-libnetwork:latest]
+  --log-dir=<LOG_DIR>       The directory for logs [default: /var/log/calico] --node-image=<DOCKER_IMAGE_NAME>    Docker image to use for Calico's per-node
+                            container. [default: calico/node:latest]
+  --remove-endpoints        Remove the endpoint data when deleting the node
+                            from the Calico network.
+  --runtime=<RUNTIME>       Specify how Calico services should be
+                            launched.
+When set to "docker" or "rkt", services will be launched via the calico-node container, whereas a value of "none" will not launch them at all. [default: docker]
 ```

 ## calicoctl node commands